awsdocs/aws-doc-sdk-examples/cpp/README.md

 Developer Guide.

-The Getting Started section covers how to obtain and build the SDK, and how to build your own code utilizing the SDK with a sample ìHello Worldî-style application.
+The Getting Started section covers how to obtain and build the SDK, and how to build your own code utilizing the SDK with a sample ‚ÄúHello World‚Äù-style application.
 A similar procedure is applicable to utilizing the code examples in this repository.

 Building and running the code examples